-Figure 14 - ISO 31000:2018, Risk Management Process highlighting Risk Evaluation
+Figure 14 - ISO 31000:2018, Risk Management Process highlighting Risk Evaluation action is needed to mitigate the risk (i.e. "it needs to be treated").

 Decisions should consider the wider context and the actual and perceived consequences to external and internal stakeholders.
 The outcome of the risk evaluation should be recorded, communicated and then validated at appropriate levels of the organization.